dennuguyen/comp2521-ass2/README.md

     - get last moves
     - get move history (history getter)

-* History getters get the full move or location array.\
+History getters get the full move or location array.\
-* Location getters behave the same as move getters unless the specified player is Dracula then CITY_UKNOWN and SEA_UNKNOWN is possible to return.\
+Location getters behave the same as move getters unless the specified player is Dracula then CITY_UKNOWN and SEA_UNKNOWN is possible to return.\
-* Special getters get the requested item from the view of the current player.
+Special getters get the requested item from the view of the current player.
 Dracula sees everything but hunters will see CITY_UNKNOWN or SEA_UNKNOWN.

+Therefore these getters can be compared by the two following criteria:
+- player requesting the information (hunter vs dracula)
+- special requests (player location, vampire location, trap location)

 ## The Hunt